Richard Nixon is the only U.S. president to resign.

 Since Grover Cleveland was the sole supporter of his family during the Civil War, he paid a substitute to take his place.

 William Henry Harrison delivered the longest inaugural address at 105 minutes.
-He did not wear an overcoat or hat and afterwards developed pneumonia and died in the White House exactly one month after giving his speech, on April 4.
+He did not wear an overcoat or hat and afterward developed pneumonia and died in the White House exactly one month after giving his speech, on April 4.

 Thomas Jefferson read Greek, Latin, French and English.